What is a Squint and how to treat it

 - Any discharge, bleeding or red bumps on the eyelids

-- A pupil that shows a white rather than a red reflection in a colour photograph
+- A pupil that shows a white rather than a red reflection in a color photograph

 - Closing one eye or turning or tilting to see things.